silx-kit/silx/doc/source/Tutorials/fit.rst

    Optimal parameters for y fitting:
        a=2.400000, b=-10.000000, c=15.200000, d=-24.600000, e=150.000000

 Constrained fit
 ***************

-But let's revert back to our initial ``x`` range (0 -- 1000) and try to improve the result using a different approach.
+But let's revert back to our initial ``x = numpy.arange(1000)``, to experiment with different approaches to improving the fit.

 The :func:`leastsq` functions provides a way to set constraints on parameters.
 You can for instance assert that a given parameter must remain equal to it's initial value, or define an acceptable range for it to vary, or decide that a parameter must be equal to another parameter